Foundations in Data Science Bachelor Degree Program

 Studying and living in Chemnitz

 We highly recommend taking advantage of the services offered by our colleagues from the International Office.
-On their webpages you may find in particular
+On their website, you will find the following in particular:

 - Checklists, presentations, and useful information for incoming students,